charleswagner/leadershipbutton/.specpilot/engine/spec_driven_prompt.md

 After presenting this complete plan, **STOP** and await my approval.

+**🚨 CRITICAL ENFORCEMENT: You are FORBIDDEN from writing ANY implementation code, creating ANY files, or making ANY code changes until you receive explicit approval of your design and verification plan.
+Violation of this rule is a severe protocol breach.**

 **Step 2: Iterate on the Plan**
 If my response is not approval, you **MUST** first log `[PLAN_ITERATION]` before addressing my feedback.